 Introduction

 Colorectal cancer (CRC) is one of the main causes of global cancer death, and its incidence continues to rise[1].
-At present, surgery and chemotherapy are still the main treatments for CRC, but its incidence is concealed.
+At present, surgery and chemotherapy are still the main treatments for CRC.
 About one-third of patients with CRC will have metastatic tumors of the liver or lung, making their 5-year overall survival rate only 50%[2].
-Similar to many other malignancies, CRC is a heterogeneous disease, so how to optimize treatment and reduce related mortality is the main challenge.
-In the current treatment of tumors, in addition to traditional surgery, radiotherapy and chemotherapy, immunotherapy has become a very hot field, mainly including oncolytic virus[3], tumor vaccine[4], targeted therapy[5], immune cell therapy[6] and immunological checkpoint inhibitors[7].
+Similar to many other malignancies, CRC is a heterogeneous disease, therefore optimizing treatment and reducing related mortality is the main challenge.
+In the current treatment of tumors, in addition to traditional surgery, radiotherapy and chemotherapy, immunotherapy has become a very hot field, which mainly includes oncolytic virus[3], tumor vaccine[4], targeted therapy[5], immune cell therapy[6] and immunological checkpoint inhibitors[7].
 With the development of genetic engineering and the application of molecular biology, the treatment of CRC with oncolytic virus has been rapidly developed in recent decades, and genetically modified viruses have been used to evaluate the efficacy of anti- CRC in vitro and in vivo.

-Newcastle disease virus
+Newcastle disease virus (NDV)

-Molecular biological characteristics of Newcastle disease virus
+Molecular biological characteristics of NDV

-Newcastle disease virus (NDV) is a highly infectious avian pathogen[8] that is an avian paramyxovirus type I (APMV-1) virus and a member of the genus Avulavirus in the family Paramyxoviridae[9].
+NDV is a highly infectious avian pathogen[8] that is an avian paramyxovirus type I virus, and a member of the genus Avulavirus in the family Paramyxoviridae[9].
 NDV is a bilayered, lipid-coated RNA virus of approximately 100-300 nm with a predominantly spherical morphology.
 The genome of NDV is a nonsegmented negative-sense, single-stranded RNA [ssRNA(-)] molecule consisting of 15186 nucleotides containing six open reading frames encoding six structural proteins: nuclear protein (NP), phosphoprotein (P), large polymerase protein (L), matrix protein (M), hemagglutinin-neuraminidase (HN) and fusion protein (F).
-Among its structural proteins, NP, P and L combine with the viral RNA to form the ribonucleoprotein (RNP) complex, which is responsible for replication of the virus[10] (Figure 1).
+Among its structural proteins, NP, P and L combine with the viral RNA to form the ribonucleoprotein complex, which is responsible for replication of the virus[10] (Figure 1).
 M comprises a layer underneath the viral membrane that is involved in the assembly and budding of the virus.
 HN and F are present as oligomers, which together with the lipid bilayer membrane of the host constitute the outer envelope of the virus and are involved in entry of the virus into a cell.
 F is typically present as the inactive polypeptide F0; cleavage produces the mature membrane-anchored F1 and the membrane-distal F2 domain, resulting in an infectious virus[11].